 The image of your office is very important.

-I once visited an office of a lawyer who requested for a quotation for some office cubicles.
+I once visited an office of a lawyer who requested a quotation for some office cubicles.
 After some measurements of his office space and rooms, I suggested that he also get some file cabinets since I noticed stacks and stacks of papers mounted on each of his associate’s tables.

 He thankfully declined and said: “Oh, those mountains of papers have a purpose.
 They’re there for the clients to see and appreciate that we are a busy law firm.”